top of page

 AWARDS & HONORS

-CALIFORNIA SENATE 2021 OUTSTANDING ACHIEVEMENT COMMUNITY ENGAGEMENT AND EDUCATION.
+CALIFORNIA SENATE 2021 OUTSTANDING ACHIEVEMENT COMMUNITY ENGAGEMENT AND EDUCATION

 NAZARETH COLLEGE 2019 PRESIDENT’S FACULTY COMMUNITY SERVICE AWARD